It takes a lot of bottle to open your own booze shop.

 Long live the on-and-off licence…

-Dina’s is your one-stop-shop for wine – ironically, because it’s so much more than a shop.
-Besides stocking a huge range of low-intervention wines from small-scale producers, they also host regular tastings and supper clubs with up-and-coming chefs.
+Dina is your one-stop-shop for wine – ironically, because it’s so much more than a shop.
+Besides stocking a huge range of low-intervention wines from small-scale producers (which you can sample in the evening as the place transforms into a wine bar), they also host regular tastings and supper clubs with up-and-coming chefs.
 And if a wine subscription sounds like too much commitment to you, you should check out their regularly changing curated boxes – you choose the number of bottles, and they’ll pull together some wines for you that are ‘drinking impeccably well’ at the time.

 Hop Burns and Black | Peckham & Deptford